MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/04/devtools-101.md

 <!-- ====================================================================== -->
 ## Announcements from the Chromium project

-Microsoft Edge version 101 also includes the following updates from the Chromium project:
+Microsoft Edge 101 also includes the following updates from the Chromium project:

 * [View cascade layers in the Styles pane](https://developer.chrome.com/blog/new-in-devtools-101/#layer)<!-- checking -->
 * [Support for the hwb() color function](https://developer.chrome.com/blog/new-in-devtools-101/#hwb)